thingmabobby/IMAPEmailChecker/README.md

 		- this in theory should return all of your emails, but I haven't fully tested it in a large inbox.

 	checkSinceDate($thedate)
-		- this will search for emails since the given date from the mailbox. $thedate needs to be in a string of date format: "d M Y" (e.g. 24 May 2024)
+		- this will search for emails since the given date from the mailbox. $thedate needs to be a DateTime object.

 	checkSinceLastUID($uid)
 		- this will search for emails since the last specified email number (UID) - ideally you would save whatever the last UID was so you can lookup the new emails the next time using that value